 DESCRIPTION OF ACLS HUMANITIES E-BOOK

 Important for both its content and its usefulness as a research tool, HEB currently reaches a combined FTE of several million.
-The HEB collection is also now available to individuals through their membership in any of the 71 ACLS constituent learned societies for a reasonable fee.
+The HEB collection is also now available to individuals through their membership in any of the 71 ACLS constituent learned societies for a low annual fee.

-The HEB collection allows users to perform keyword and Boolean searches, search full-text across all titles in the database, in selected titles, in a single title, or by select series, by author and title, as well as by Library of Congress subject headings for highly accurate results.
+The HEB collection allows users to perform keyword and Boolean searches, search full-text across all titles in the collection, in selected titles or by select series, by author and title, as well as by Library of Congress subject headings for highly accurate results.
 Users may also access online book reviews from the major journals.

 The HEB collection offers a user-friendly interface that features well-formatted text and hypertext links for efficient navigation.